Gravitational constant as a conserved charge in black hole thermodynamics: Introduction

-In this paper, adopting the approach in Ref.~\cite{Hajian:2023bhq}, we explicitly demonstrate that the gravitational constant can be interpreted as a conserved charge in the modified Einstein-Hilbert action.
-To this end, we employ the off-shell Abbott-Deser-Tekin (ADT) formalism~\cite{Kim:2013zha}, which provides a quasi-local construction of conserved charges by expressing the ADT potential in terms of the linearized Noether potential.
+In this paper, we explicitly demonstrate that the gravitational constant, overall coefficient of the action, can be interpreted as a conserved charge in the modified Einstein-Hilbert action.
+Based on the Abbott-Deser-Tekin (ADT) formalism~\cite{Abbott:1981ff,Deser:2002rt,Deser:2002jk,Adami:2017phg}, we employ the off-shell framework which provides a quasi-local construction of conserved charges by expressing the ADT potential in terms of the off-shell linearized Noether potential~\cite{Kim:2013zha}.
 Using the derived quasi-local charges, we obtain the thermodynamic first law and the Smarr formula~\cite{Smarr:1972kt}.
+Our result is therefore not merely a trivial specialization of Ref.~\cite{Hajian:2023bhq}: it shows that the universal gravitational coupling itself, which rescales the normalization of all gravitational charges and the entropy, can also be realized as a conserved charge in a concrete four-dimensional Einstein-Hilbert setting.

 The organization of this paper is as follows.
 In Sec.~\ref{sec:hh}, we introduce a modified Einstein-Hilbert action coupled to two scalar-gauge pairs, which allows the promotion of both the gravitational constant $G$ and the cosmological constant $\Lambda$ to integration constants.
 We then apply the off-shell ADT formalism to obtain the quasi-local conserved charges associated with the underlying gauge symmetries.
 In Sec.~\ref{sec:extended}, we derive the extended thermodynamic first law and the Smarr formula relating these charges.
 Finally, conclusion and discussion will be provided in Sec.~\ref{sec:conclusion}.